unikent/astro/readme.md

 When a **Page** is moved, a **Redirect** is created to point the old path to the new.
 If a new **Page** is created at the old location, the redirection is removed.

-All changes to **Pages** including edits, moves, deletions and additions are made in draft mode, and must be published in order for them to take effect on the live version of the site.
+All changes to **Pages** including edits, moves, deletions and additions are made in the **draft** site structure, and must be published to the **live** site structure in order for them to take effect on the live version of the site.

 ##### Authorization